Celebrating 25 years!

 If you haven't climbed with us before, we're expecting to see an impressive ITRA index, number of days on crampons, and previous one-shot type challenges.
 We have to be sure of your experience and safety.
 If we're left with any doubts at all, simply we won't accept your booking on this trip.

-The ascent is a cross-over between trail running and speed climbing, in that up to the lower hut you can run, then you change into lightweight mountaineering equipment for the glaciated terrain to the summit.
+The ascent is a cross-over between trail running and speed climbing, in that up to the Tete Rousse hut you can wear trail shoes, then change into lightweight mountaineering kit from there to the summit.
+This isn't an elite (Kilian-esque) epic wearing adapted crampons on runing shoes, but a one-shot climb in safe kit.

 This trip won't appeal to many people, and if you don't think you are the level for it, don't even think about it.
 You'll know in your heart of hearts if you are really ready for this once in a lifetime challenge.

-In terms of fitness, you should have completed a mountain running event with at least 5000m of vertical ascent, within a 24 hour period.
-An example of this would be the CCC event of the UTMB series.
+1) Completed a mountain running event with at least 5000m of vertical ascent, within a 24 hour period.

 Dates: these are listed in the column on the right, and they show the live availability from our secure online booking system.
 When you book online, you receive immediate confirmation, your Alpine Information Booklet, course specific kit list and invoice.